20 Spring Break Destinations for Grown-Ups

 If you’re looking for adventure and luxury in one destination, New Mexico’s capital city situated in the Sangre de Cristo foothills is a must-visit.
 The weather is especially ideal during the springtime, when temperatures are not too hot during the day and not too cold at night.
 It’s almost always sunny—in fact, Sante Fe has, on average, about 350 days of sunshine each year!
 There’s plenty to do and see, including exploring the epicenter of Santa Fe’s artistic culture, Canyon Road, home to a plethora of art galleries featuring everything from paintings and pottery to hand-woven rugs and wood carvings.
 You’ll also want to make time for a visit to Santa Fe Plaza, full of history and culture, as it’s served as an important landmark since the city’s founding in 1610.
 Stay at Four Seasons Resort Rancho Encantado just a 15-minute drive from the city center.
 The resort hosts an incredible array of adventures, from whitewater rafting and hot air ballooning to horse-back riding and snowshoeing—Santa Fe Ski Basin just 35 miles from the resort.

 A coastal urban city with an innovative and pedestrian-friendly layout, Savannah Georgia offers a unique glimpse into Southern hospitality, art, and food culture.
 It’s home to one of the country’s best art schools, Savannah College of Art and Design (SCAD), which is one of the reasons the city has become a rich tapestry of art.
 Stay at the Perry Lane Hotel, a brand new boutique hotel set to open this spring.
 It’s right in the center of Savannah’s Landmark Historic District, an area that recognizes the city limits prior to the Civil War.
 Before you check out of the city, stop by City Market, an open-air marketplace filled with restaurants and boutique art galleries and stroll through Forsyth Park, 30 acres of greenery in the heart of the district.
-Find out the most bike-friendly cities in every state.
+Plan around these 11 best-ever off-season travel destinations.

 Fort Lauderdale, Florida